Drive Partnership’s Restart Programme

 - To what extent do key findings vary by EDIE characteristics?

-The study employs both qualitative and quantitative methods, including interviews and observations in three case study sites, and analysis of monitoring, activity and outcomes data across all six boroughs.
-It will also explore potential benefits for children who, while not direct participants, are the intended primary beneficiary of Restart.
+The study employed both qualitative and quantitative methods, including interviews and observations in three case study sites, and analysis of monitoring, activity and outcomes data across all six boroughs.
+It also explored potential benefits for children who, while not direct participants, are the intended primary beneficiary of Restart.

-In addition, the Cordis Bright team will be working closely with a group of adult and young people experts by experience, who will co-facilitate fieldwork and inform analysis and reporting.
+In addition, the Cordis Bright team worked closely with a group of adult and young people experts by experience, who co-facilitated fieldwork and informed analysis and reporting.

-Foundations have now published the protocol for the feasibility study, which is available here.
+The protocol for the feasibility study is available here.
 The study is also registered on the Open Science Framework, available here.

 Next steps